SujalChoudhari/CodaWiki/04-Operators.md

 ## Logical Operators

 Logical operators are used to perform logical operations.
+These operators allow you to combine and manipulate Boolean values to make decisions, control the flow of your program, and create more complex conditions.

 - **Logical AND (`&&`)**: Returns `true` if both operands are `true`.
 - **Logical OR (`||`)**: Returns `true` if at least one operand is `true`.

+Boolean expressions can be put between braces ( '(' and ')' ) in order to guide the evaluation order.
+The AND and OR expressions are lazy evaluated.
+This means that the second argument to AND will not be evaluated if the first argument already evaluated to false, and for OR similarly if the first argument already evaluated to true.

 ## Assignment Operators

-Assignment operators are used to assign values to variables.
+Assignment operators are used to assign values to variables.They take a value on the right and store it in a variable on the left.

 - **Assignment (`=`)**: Assigns the value of the right operand to the left operand.
 - **Addition Assignment (`+=`)**: Adds the right operand to the left operand and assigns the result to the left operand.